How to Develop a Website Portal in WordPress

 In this article, we’ll explain what web portals are, and show you some outstanding examples.
 Then we’ll go over how to create a portal in WordPress.
 Let’s get to work!

-A website portal is an online nexus that collects all types of information.
-Chances are you’ve used plenty of them before.
+Chances are you’ve used plenty of web portals before.
 One of the most popular examples is Yahoo.
 While it used to be known for its search engine, nowadays Yahoo is primarily a portal:

 If you check out the Yahoo home page, you can find news from around the globe, view information about the weather, access your email, and even use its search engine.